This year I am trying Piazza. Please go to the following page to check the up-to-date syllabus:

 Instructor: Kyunghyun Cho

 Book: There will be no single textbook.
 A reading list for each lecture will be provided separately, and a student is expected to read them before the lecture.
-However, the following book (draft) is highly recommended during the course:
+However, the following books are highly recommended during the course:

 A student is expected to be familiar with the following topics:

 A student is encouraged to try the following languages/frameworks in advance:

 A student is expected to have taken the following courses before taking this course:

 First of all, it is mandatory to attend the first ten lab sessions.
 Missing any of these sessions will result in a lower grade/score.